davis1252/tech-friendly/README.md

 # tech-friendly
 Repository for GitHub Newbie
 Hello to all.
-Looking forward to :Learning: :Code:.
-Cheers!
+Looking forward to Learning Code. :beer:!